 But it’s not all bad.
 We’ve also seen major improvements regarding the way sexual harassment is dealt with, how many women are welcomed into the workforce, and how safety equipment is made for women.
 This makes me believe that there is hope for the future of not only construction, but trades in general.

 The number of women in the position of construction manager has grown in the past five years by a staggering 101%, making it the third fastest-growing position for women overall.
 The industry expects to see even more growth: a 12% increase in women workers by 2026.

 Heavy machinery operation is a job that can be performed just as well regardless of gender, which is helping make work equality more achievable in the construction industry.
 What many women don’t realize is that construction is not all heavy lifting and they are just as capable of doing an exceptional job in various positions that they don’t know are available to them.

 While we still have a long way to go, I think we are moving in the right direction.
-The construction industry is suffering from lack of workers, not just lack of women.
+The construction industry is suffering from a lack of workers, not just a lack of women.
 We need to work on educating people about options in construction.
 Educating women about the possibilities available to them is a good way to start.